 Task Due Date

 a.
 Kickoff Meeting Upon Contract Award

 b.
-Delivery of 10% Design April 10, 2023
+Delivery of 30% Design May 8, 2023

 c.
-Delivery of 30% Design for BESS and Substation May 8, 2023

-d.
 Delivery of RFP Package May 29, 2023

 5.2 Engineer shall notify Buyer of each Subcontractor to be utilized in performance of Work (such notification must include all of the information required by Exhibit CHS) at least forty-eight (48) hours prior to the start of that Subcontractor's Work on or about the Plant and/or premises of any LKS Party.
 Subcontractors will be denied access to such Plant and/or premises without the required notification.